ayeseeem/spectime/README.md

 ### Internals

+- [ ] Check that this all works with other default/system time zones!
 - [ ] Sort out `equals` and `hashCode` methods for `DtInterval` and `DtNumber` to properly handle the `previous` fields.
 (How) Do we handle different chains of `previous` that have same effect?
 Could apply them all to a known, fixed date to get a result?

+### Long-Term Support and Future

+- [ ] Add to the build mechanism to ensure Java 1.3 - 1.6 code consistency
+      (Need to settle on the exact target version, basically this is aimed at Java before `Instant` and so on.)
+- [ ] Work out how to split into a Java 6 and Java 8+ version.
+Create a new version for Java8+ - how much is still needed, how much can be done with Standard Java 8+ date/time?

 ### Also under consideration